As a Florida resident, you are are required by law to register your vehicle with the State of Florida.

 Vehicle registrations are based on the registered owner’s birthdate and expire at midnight on that day.
 When there are co-owners, the birthdate of the first named owner is used.
 Owners now have the convenient option of registering for 1 or 2 years at a time.
 Vehicle tags are transferrable by owners from a disposed vehicle to a replacement vehicle, and their unexpired fees are credited towards their new registration.
 Exceptions include company-owned vehicles and some leased vehicles, regardless of ownership, which must be renewed in the month assigned to the legal entity in whose name the vehicle is registered.

 Truck-tractors, semi-trailers, trucks over 5000 lbs., automobiles for hire that seat nine or more passengers, and mobile home registrations are renewed in December.
 Vehicles and vehicle trailers are licensed according to weight, and mobile homes and travel trailers according to length.
 When the vehicle owner is renewing the registration, the owner will receive a numbered decal to affix to the license plate.
+If a trailer has a net weight of 1,999 pounds or less, it is not required to be titled.
+The following would be required to prove ownership in lieu of title:

 Insurance Verification for Motor Vehicles